About the Study For years, retailers and merchandise suppliers have considered returns a cost of doing business. If “fast and easy” returns are a...

-For many, it’s the most wonderful time of the year.
-For the retail industry, it accounted for $761 billion in 2020, and the season starts earlier and earlier each year.
-Just like Christmas Creep, we’ve seen an even more concerning trend: Returns Creep.
+For many, it’s the most wonderful time of the year, and the season starts earlier and earlier each year.
+Just like Christmas Creep, we’ve seen an even more concerning trend in retail: Returns Creep.

 Despite the disruption our industry has experienced over the last year and a half, the American shopper has shown little signs of slowing down: They have just changed buying channels.
-The shift to online shopping has greatly accelerated the returns crisis: Retailers experienced a 41% increase in returns of online orders for the 2020 holiday season.
-Roughly a third of 2021's product returns will happen between the months of October to January.
+The shift to online shopping has greatly accelerated the returns crisis.
+Roughly a third of 2022's product returns will happen between the months of October to January.

 Is your organization prepared to process the influx of returns, and address the upstream issues that cause them?

 In 2016, UPS declared January 5th as National Returns Day—the day when the most packages are sent back to retailers.
 Since then: returns have steadily increased and become more dispersed throughout the season.
 In 2018, National Returns Day happened on the 19th - a full six days before Christmas, and that was before our whole industry was flipped on its head by a global pandemic—driving customers to digital channels to purchase and resulting in a significant spike in return activity: Last year, National Returns Day became National Returns Week.